ultraseedbox/UltraSeedbox-Scripts/FileBot/AMC/README.md

 Before adding the scripts, make sure to do the following:

-1. SSH in and create a folder to save your AMC scripts by doing `mkdir -p ~/scripts/amc`
+1. Uninstall Filebot from the UCP if you have it installed.
-2. Uninstall Filebot from the UCP if you have it installed.
+2. SSH in and create a folder to save your AMC scripts by doing `mkdir -p ~/scripts/amc`
-3. Then choose the following script based on the torrent client you used.
+2. Then choose the following script based on the torrent client you used.

 ## AMC Scripts
 ### rtorrent